 Shared parking and circulation plan: A shared parking and circulation master plan should be developed so that traffic and parking from existing and new businesses is efficient, organized and limits impacts to surrounding areas.

 Improvements to the RTD Blue Route: A transit stop for the RTD Blue route has recently been established in Area A providing convenient public transit options to and from Santa Fe for plan area residents.
-Improvements to the transit stop that provide shade and seating are needed and should be addressed as part of the pedestrian circulation plan: See Cars, Bicycles, People beginning on page 25.
+Improvements to the transit stop that provide shade and seating are needed and should be addressed as part of the pedestrian circulation plan: See Error!
+Reference source not found. beginning on page Error!
+Bookmark not defined..

-Community Center: See Community Facilities page 60
+Community Center: See Community Facilities page Error!
+Bookmark not defined.

-Community outdoor space and / or small passive park: See Community Facilities page 60
+Community outdoor space and / or small passive park: See Community Facilities page Error!
+Bookmark not defined.

 Area B: